nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st booking to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email bookingPeriod of the 1st booking to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd booking to be `Betsy Crower` and clears all existing tags.

 ### Search for a booking